 TAMZARA THE DANCE

-The Armenian Tamzara can be a very simple dance, as shown in this Vimeo https://vimeo.com/202970087 I have only seen YouTubes of this version danced by Armenian expats in the USA.
+The Armenian Tamzara can be a very simple dance; 2-measures or 6-measures, both of which are shown in this Vimeo https://vimeo.com/202970087 I have only seen YouTubes of this 6-measure version danced by Armenian expats in the USA.

 In Armenia the country an elaboration of that simple dance, as taught by Gagik Ginosyan of the Karin Ensemble, seems to be standard.
 From the notes to the CD “Traditional Dances of Armenia” by the Shoghaken Ensemble: “The heavy 9/8 of the Tamzara, (here played on the zurna, dham, duduk, and dhol struck with sticks),